alketshabani/blog/content/posts/HomeLab/pfsense.md

 - Firewall rules
 -

 ### ESXi setup

-Since our homelab is built on top of ESXi also pfsense is stood up there.
+Since our homelab is built on top of ESXi also pfSense is stood up there.
-I have allocated 1 vCPU and 1GB of Memory, that should be enough for this setup.
+I have allocated `1 vCPU and 1GB of Memory`, that should be enough for this setup.
 I have run pfSense on production environment and is not resource intensive.

 ### Initial Configuration

 ### pfSense interfaces